Trade War and Peace

 Now, economic interconnections have peaked, and Beijing and Washington both see the other as a geopolitical rival.
 So there is nothing left holding the two countries together.
 The thesis that Beijing can be convinced to act as a “responsible stakeholder” of the international system is an increasingly hard sell in the West, given China’s de facto annexation of the South China Sea and its escalating repression in Xinjiang.
 The argument that Trump’s United States will support the economic modernization of China, meanwhile, finds few adherents in Beijing.
 Although 2019 may have been the year of Trump’s “amazing deal” with Xi, 2020 will be the year we will realize that the deterioration in U.S.-Chinese relations that Trump launched is no longer under his control.

-Chris Miller is an assistant professor at the Tuft University’s Fletcher School of Law and Democracy, the Eurasia director at Greenmantle, the Eurasia director at the Foreign Policy Research Institute, and the author of Putinomics: Power and Money in Resurgent Russia.
+Chris Miller is an assistant professor at Tufts University’s Fletcher School of Law and Diplomacy, the Eurasia director at Greenmantle, the Eurasia director at the Foreign Policy Research Institute, and the author of Putinomics: Power and Money in Resurgent Russia.
 Twitter: @crmiller1